Pawel-Gnat/Frontend-Mentor-Article-Preview-Component/README.md

 ### What I learned

 I managed to do this challenge in 7 hours 40 minutes.
 Adding JavaScript and coding share section took me around 5-6 hours.
-I learned how to use ::after pseudoclass, changing the color of svgs on hover and I improved my JS skills a little.
+I learned how to use :after pseudoclass, changing the color of svgs on hover and I improved my JS skills a little.

 ## Author